-Recent Food and Drug Administration (FDA) guidance and the need for a Global Unique Device Identification Database (GUDID) is requiring manufacturers direct mark surgical instruments so they can be traced and located should a product recall(s) be involved.
+Recent Food and Drug Administration (FDA) guidance and the need for a Global Unique Device Identification Database (GUDID) is requiring manufacturers direct mark surgical instruments with a scannable 2D Data matrix.
 The GUDID provides a database of manufacturers and their product listings so hospital purchasers can verify the authenticity of their purchases by comparing the product label to the one directly marked on the instrument.

 2 Dimensional Data Matrix are not new, it has been used in the aviation industry since 2014 and is seen on labels of many common products today.
 Medical applications were difficult to begin due to the extreme nature of reprocessing.
 Mark’s needed to be durable to withstand the intense cleaning cycles and sterilization cycles that pass 270° that must be met to have a sterile instruments.